This is a gear review about the Macpac Dragonfly Sleeping Bag Range in 2023.

 Macpac Dragonfly Sleeping Bags

-The Macpac Dragonfly is a new sleeping bag range that replaced the ageing Epic sleeping bag range.
-It is filled with high quality 800 loft down, the 15D outer fabric is much improved, the zips are lighter and smaller.
+The Macpac Dragonfly is a new sleeping bag range that replaced the aging Epic sleeping bag range.
+It is filled with high-quality 800 loft down, the 15D outer fabric is much improved, and the zips are lighter and smaller.
 They might just have a winner with the new Dragonfly sleeping bags.

 As far as Australian and New Zealand Brands go, the Dragonfly is up against the already established and improved Sea to Summit Spark range of sleeping bags.
 So there is some healthy competition in the sleeping bag space.